KhronosGroup/Vulkan-Hpp/README.md

 Vulkan-Hpp provides a `vk::SharedHandle<Type>` interface.
 For each Vulkan handle type `vk::Type` there is a shared handle `vk::SharedType` which will delete the underlying Vulkan resource upon destruction, e.g. `vk::SharedBuffer` is the shared handle for `vk::Buffer`.

-Unlike `UniqueHandle`, `SharedHandle` takes shared ownership of the resource as well as its parent.
+Unlike `vk::UniqueHandle`, `vk::SharedHandle` takes shared ownership of the resource as well as its parent.
 This means that the parent handle will not be destroyed until all child resources are deleted.
 This is useful for resources that are shared between multiple threads or objects.

-This mechanism ensures correct destruction order even if the parent `SharedHandle` is destroyed before its child handle.
+This mechanism ensures correct destruction order even if the parent `vk::SharedHandle` is destroyed before its child handle.
 Otherwise, the handle behaves like `std::shared_ptr`. `vk::SharedInstance` or any of its child object should be last to delete (first created, first in class declaration).

 There are no functions which return a `vk::SharedHandle` directly yet.
 Instead, you can construct a `vk::SharedHandle` from a `vk::Handle`: